rogerfarrell/Notes/references/The-Life-of-Moses.md

 https://books.apple.com/us/book/the-life-of-moses/id1331647672

+---
-# The Life of Moses
+title: The Life of Moses
+---

 by St Gregory of Nyssa